 Birth Doula | RN

-Susan trained as a doula through DONA in 2011 and is also a Registered Nurse.
-She is the wife of an Asheville Firefighter and proud mother to their seven children.
+Susan trained as a doula through DONA in 2011 and is also currently a Labor & Delivery Nurse at Mission Hospital.
+She is the wife of a former Asheville Firefighter and proud mother to their seven children.

 How did you decide to become a doula?